jfrog/project-examples/gitlabci-example/gitlabci-npm-artifactory/README.md

 #### Step 3:

-You should be able to see published artifacts in artifactory.
+You should be able to see published artifacts and build info in artifactory.

 ![screenshot](img/Screen_Shot2.png)